CVE-2026-42294: CWE-770: Allocation of Resources Without Limits or Throttling in argoproj argo-workflows

 Technical Summary

-Argo Workflows, a container-native workflow engine for Kubernetes, had a resource allocation vulnerability (CWE-770) in its Webhook Interceptor.
-Before versions 3.7.14 and 4.0.5, the interceptor loads the entire request body into memory on the /api/v1/events/ endpoint before authentication or signature verification.
-This allows an attacker to send extremely large payloads, causing the Argo Server to consume excessive memory and potentially crash due to OOM conditions.
-The vulnerability is addressed by patching in the specified versions.
+Argo Workflows, an open source container-native workflow engine for Kubernetes, contains a resource allocation vulnerability (CWE-770) in its Webhook Interceptor prior to versions 3.7.14 and 4.0.5.
+The interceptor loads the entire request body into memory before authentication or signature verification on the /api/v1/events/ endpoint, which is publicly accessible.
+This allows an attacker to send a request with an extremely large body, causing the Argo Server to allocate excessive memory, potentially resulting in an Out-Of-Memory crash and denial of service.
+The vulnerability is addressed by patches in versions 3.7.14 and 4.0.5.
+The CVSS 4.0 score is 8.2, indicating high severity.
+No known exploits in the wild have been reported.
+The vendor advisory from Red Hat confirms the issue and the availability of fixed versions.

 Potential Impact